 '''

-with Ada.Task_Identification;
+with Ada.
+Task_Identification;

 with System;

-with Ada.Real_Time; use Ada.Real_Time;
+with Ada.
+Real Time; use Ada.
+Real Time;

-package Ada.Execution_Time.Timers is
+package Ada.
+Execution_Time.
+Timers is

-'''

-'''

 type Timer (T : access Ada.Task_Identification.Task_ID) is

 limited private;

-type Handler is not null access protected procedure (TM : in out Timer);
+type Timer_Handler is access protected procedure (TM : in out Timer);

-Min_Handler_Ceiling : constant System.Any_Priority := implementation-defined;
+Min_Handler_Ceiling : constant System.Any_Priority :=

+implementation-defined;

-procedure Arm (TM: in out Timer; Interval : Time_Span; H : Handler); procedure Arm (TM: in out Timer; Abs_Time : CPU_Time; H : Handler); procedure Disarm(TM : in out Timer);
+procedure Set_Handler(TM: in out Timer; In_Time : in Time_Span;

+Handler : in Timer_Handler);

+procedure Set Handler(TM: in out Timer; At Time : in CPU Time;

+Handler : in Timer Handler);

+function Current_Handler(TM: Timer) return Timer_Handler;

+procedure Cancel_Handler(TM : in out Timer;

+Cancelled : in out Boolean);

-function Timer_Has_Expired(TM : Timer) return Boolean; function Time_Remaining(TM : Timer) return Time_Span;
+function Time_Remaining(TM : Timer) return Time_Span;

-Timer_Error : exception; Timer_Resource_Error : exception;
+Timer_Resource_Error : exception;

 private

 ... -- not specified by the language

-end Ada.Execution Time.Timers;
+end Ada.Execution_Time.Timers;

 '''

+The type Timer represents an execution-time event for a single task and is capable of detecting execution time overruns.
+The access discriminant T identifies the task concerned.
 The type Timer needs finalization (see 7.6).

-Type Timer represents a software object that is capable of detecting execution time overruns.
-Each timer is attached to a specific execution time clock, which is the clock of the task specified by the access discriminant T. This type has operations for the application tasks to arm or disarm a timer, and to determine whether a timer has expired or not (Timer_Has_Expired).
-In addition, when arming the timer, an access to a protected procedure (type Handler) is passed.
-This procedure will be called by the implementation when the timer expires.

-The constant Min_Handler_Ceiling is the priority value that will insure that no ceiling violation will occur when a handler is executed.
+An object of type Timer is said to be set if it is associated with a (non-null) Timer_Handler and cleared otherwise.
+All Timer objects are initially cleared.
+The Timer_Handler identifies a protected procedure to be executed by the implementation when the timer expires.

-When a Timer object is created, or upon the first call to one of its Arm procedures, the resources required to operate a CPU-time timer based on the associated execution-time clock will be allocated and initialized.
-The timer is initialized in the disarmed state.
-If this operation would exceed the limit of the maximum number of timers in the system, the Timer_Resource_Error exception is raised.
+When a Timer object is created, or upon the first call of a Set_Handler procedure with the timer as parameter, the resources required to operate a CPU-time timer based on the associated execution-time clock will be allocated and initialized.
+If this operation would exceed the limit of the maximum number of timers in the system, Timer_Resource_Error is raised.

-The Arm procedure that takes a Time_Span parameter loads the associated timer with the relative value specified by Interval and sets it to the armed state.
-In this state the timer counts execution time and, when the CPU clock associated with the timer measures the passage of Interval, it is said to have expired.
-If the timer was already armed, it is rearmed.

-The Arm procedure that takes a CPU_Time parameter loads the associated timer with the absolute value specified by Abs_Time and sets it to the armed state.
-In this state the timer monitors execution time and, when the CPU clock associated with the timer reaches the value Abs_Time, it is said to have expired.
-If the value of Abs_Time had already been reached by the clock at the time of the call, the timer is set to the armed state and is said to have expired.
-If the timer was already armed, it is rearmed.
+A call of a procedure Set_Handler associates a Timer_Handler with a Timer.
+The first procedure Set_Handler loads the timer with an interval specified by the Time_Span parameter.
+In this state the timer counts execution time and, when the CPU clock associated with the timer measures the passage of In_Time, it is said to have expired.
+The second procedure Set_Handler loads the timer with the absolute value specified by At_Time.
+In this state the timer monitors execution time and, when the CPU clock associated with the timer reaches the value At_Time, it is said to have expired.
+If the value of At_Time had already been reached by the clock at the time of the call, the timer is said to have expired.